miksto/miksto.github.io/seismometer/index.md

 #### Average value and drift

 We want the average of the collected data points to be zero, which would be a very straight forward task, if not for the temperature offset voltage drift inherent to op-amps.
 As the temperature in the room varies, so will the output voltage of an op-amp.
-Therefore, to ensure that the average value stays at zero, and doesn't drift as the temperature changes, some extra measures need to be taken.
+Therefore, to ensure that the average value stays at zero and doesn't drift as the temperature changes, some extra measures need to be taken.
-The approach in this project is to keep a rolling 1 minute average of the sampled values, and subtract this rolling average from every sampled datapoint.
-Perhaps not the most elegant or sofisticated solution, but despite its simplicity it works just fine for my purposes.
+The approach in this project is to keep a rolling 2 minute average of the sampled values, and subtract this rolling average from every sampled datapoint.
+Perhaps not the most elegant or sofisticated solution, but despite its simplicity it works just fine.

 ### Server